Health Topics

 Is there anything else I need to know about a drug test?

-If you test positive for a legal drug prescribed by your doctor, your employer can't penalize you, unless the drug is affecting your ability to perform your job.
+If you test positive for a legal drug prescribed by your provider, your employer can't punish you, unless the drug is affecting your ability to perform your job.

-If you test positive for marijuana and live in a state where it is legal, employers may still be able penalize you.
-Many employers want to maintain a drug-free workplace.
+If you test positive for marijuana and live in a state where it is legal, employers may still be able to punish you in some states.
+Employers may do this because they want a drug-free workplace.
 Also, marijuana is still illegal under federal law.

 You can buy home tests for many illegal and prescription drugs.
 There are two types of tests:

 - At-home tests let you do the entire test at home and get rapid results.
 But if the test result is positive for drugs, you'll need to have a follow-up lab test to check the accuracy of the result.
-Some at-home tests include a kit for collecting a sample, often urine or saliva, to send to a lab in case the home test is positive.
+Before you buy an at-home test, check to see if it includes a kit for collecting a sample, often urine or saliva, to send to a lab in case the home test is positive.

 When using home tests, be careful to follow all the instructions.
 It's best to talk with your provider about using home drug testing so you can decide if it's right for your situation.